dmx-123/655-Project/README.md

 ## Nonlinear Control (MEEN655) Course Project
-Basic interpretation of Lorentz System.
+Focused on stability and feedback linearization of Lorentz System.